 In order to make sure drunk drivers pay for the crime they committed, victims have rights to pursue civil suits for economic justice.
 In a civil case, DUI victims may receive damages for pain and suffering, medical expenses, lost wages, and more.

 By speaking with a skilled Peachtree City injury lawyer about your case, you will learn more about your rights and why it’s important to pursue a civil lawsuit following a criminal case.
-Contact the Law Offices of Shane Smith today at 770.487.8999 for a complimentary consultation.
+Contact Shane Smith Law today at 770.487.8999 for a complimentary consultation.